 No tears in the writer, no tears in the reader.
 No surprise in the writer, no surprise in the reader.
 Robert Frost

-Remember, even if it’s poetry, it’s still fiction you’re writing, not fact (whether you’re traveling to the moon or writing about real happenings and experiences, you are still fictionalising them into art).
+Remember, even if it’s poetry, it’s still fiction you’re writing, not fact (whether you’re traveling to the moon or writing about real happenings and experiences, you are still fictionalising them through art).
 You make the rules and you can even control the weather!
 You don’t need to be married to the truth to tell a truth.
-For example, you might change something truthful like a name because it fits better.
+For example, you might change something truthful like a name, or colour, or event the outcome of a real event, because it fits better.

 Using the Photo Gallery: If you’re using inspiration from the photo gallery, don’t worry about where or when an image was taken – you can decide that yourself.
 If you end up moving it to another country, or even another planet, that’s fine too.
 You might also be unsure what a particular image is about, which is great because then you will interpret it in your own way.
 As a writer, you’re here to imagine your own conclusions about the themes and the contents of a photo and the bigger picture you can’t see.